lomar92/vault-count-average/README.md

 ### Option 2: Using Start and End Dates based on Billing Period

-If you want to specify a custom start and end date, use the following `curl` command.
+If you want to specify a custom start and end date for example a calender quarter, use the following `curl` command.
 Note that there is a limitation in the Vault API which states that activity data for the current month is only available after the month has concluded:

 ```sh
 curl --header "X-Vault-Token: $VAULT_TOKEN" "$VAULT_ADDR/v1/sys/internal/counters/activity?start_time=2024-01-01T00:00:00Z&end_time=2024-12-31T23:59:59Z" > vault-data-count.json